yusuf-shahin/Basics-of-express.js/README.md

   btn.addEventListener("click", async (e) => {
     e.preventDefault()
     const nameValue = input.value
+    //@ this nameValue derectly send to the server and render then we render in our browser .

     try {
       const { data } = await axios.post("/api/people", { name: nameValue })